probil/vue-socket.io-extended/README.md

 | `CHAT_MESSAGE` | `SOCKET_CHAT_MESSAGE` | `socket_chatMessage` |

 Check the [Configuration](#gear-configuration) section if you'd like to use a custom transformation.

-> **Note**: Different server events can commit/dispatch the same mutation or/and the same action.
-Try to use a single naming convention to avoid collisions.

-> You can use mutations and/or actions in your store.
-Don't forget that mutations are synchronous transactions.
-It is preferred to use actions to handle async operations.
-Learn more about Vuex [here](https://vuex.vuejs.org/en/).

 ```js
 // In this example we have a socket.io server that sends message ID when it arrives